 In the final chapter of the manga Ginko meets a spirit of the mountain born as a human girl.
 Given that the spirits of the mountain's job is to keep the ecosystem and living things on the mountain in balance she was marked by ancient mushi and was born with white hair.

 The original Queen Serenity in Sailor Moon.
 Sailor Moon herself was originally supposed to be white haired when transformed and blonde as Usagi.
-This was vetoed by Naoko's editor Osa-P. In the manga, she does have white hair as Princess Serenity and Neo Queen Serenity, but not in the anime.
+This was vetoed by Naoko Takeuchi's editor Osa-P. In the manga, she does have white hair as Princess Serenity and Neo Queen Serenity, but not in the first anime.

 Rally Cheyenne from Silent Mobius is half-Lucifer Hawk (demon, basically), and her silver hair marks her as having some of the strongest magic in the series.